p4zaa/GraphBook-Finder/README.md

 🚧 **Note:** Since this project uses free tier AuraDB Cloud Service it will pause the database after inactive for a while, this will cause the search function to not retrieved any books in the database.

+## How do I get all these books' data?

+Checkout my ISBN-based scrapping here: [ScrapBook-ISBN-based-retrieval](https://github.com/p4zaa/ScrapBook-ISBN-based-retrieval)

 ## Live Site Demo

 The live demo version of the application can be accessed [here](https://chaloklum-books.glitch.me). </br>